open-education-polito/fare-invenio-framework/README.md

 ### Run

-You can use a full production environment using the ``docker-compose.fare.yml``.
-You can start it like this:
+You can use a full-stack production environment using the ``docker-compose.fare.yml`` setup, it allows you to run all components in containers.
+To bring it up you have to execute the following commands:

 ```
+# Build the application images first
 $ ./docker/build-images.sh
 $ docker-compose -f docker-compose.fare.yml up -d
-$ ./docker/wait-for-services.sh --full
 ```

-Remember to create database tables, search indexes and message queues if not already done:
+Remember to create database tables, search indexes and message queues if it has not already been done:

 ```
 $ docker-compose -f docker-compose.fare.yml run --rm web-ui ./scripts/setup